PartyDAO/party-protocol/docs/governance.md

 Any proposal in the `Voting`, `Passed`, or `Ready` status can be voted on by members and delegates via `Party.accept()`.
 The `accept()` function casts the caller's *total* effective voting power at the time the proposal was proposed for it.
 Once the total voting power cast for the proposal meets or exceeds the `passThresholdBps` ratio, given by `total cast voting power / totalVotingPower`, the proposal will enter the `Passed` state.

-Members can continue to vote even beyond the `Passed` state in order to achieve a unanimous vote, which unlocks specific behavior for certain proposal types.
+Members can continue to vote even beyond the `Passed` state in order to achieve a unanimous vote, which allows the proposal to bypass the `executionDelay` and unlocks specific behavior for certain proposal types.
 A unanimous vote condition is met when 99.99% of `totalVotingPower` has been cast for a proposal.
 We do not check for 100% because of possible rounding errors during minting from crowdfunds.

 ### Vetoes